bronwynv/my-100-days-of-code/log.md

 ### Day 1: Nov 17, Saturday

+**Today's Progress**:
-**Today's Progress**: Completed Introduction to Basic HTML and HTML5 and Introduction to Basic CSS of FreeCodeCamp.org Responsive Web Design Certification
+- Completed Introduction to Basic HTML and HTML5 and Introduction to Basic CSS of FreeCodeCamp.org Responsive Web Design Certification.

-Started Introduction to JavaScript of FreeCodeCamp.org Javascript Algorithms And Data Structures Certification
+- Started Introduction to JavaScript of FreeCodeCamp.org Javascript Algorithms And Data Structures Certification

+**Thoughts**
-**Thoughts** I've been dabbling with html and css for a while now.
+I've been dabbling with html and css for a while now.
 I'm working through the Responsive Web Design Certification mainly as a refresher, and way overdue to start learning JavaScript!

 https://learn.freecodecamp.org/